 Maintenance management plays an integral part the successful operation of any facility, ensuring product quality and maximizing productivity.
 Downtime for a food packaging line, for example, leads to thousands of dollars of lost revenue per hour.
 But Maintenance Management is also critical for any food safety plan; malfunctioning equipment or improper procedures can lead to widespread recalls that cost tens of millions of dollars and even cause deadly outbreaks.

-The Icicle food production management system was originally released as a food safety application, but by looking at the global operations of food facilities, we were able to design a Maintenance Management module (enhanced with the introduction of a series of new features beginning in April 2017) that not only responded to the requests of excited users who finally found a user-friendly application and wanted it to do more, but also integrated complex features like traceability, inventory control, and more – all in a single, unified digital platform.
+The Icicle food manufacturing software was originally released as a food safety application, but by looking at the global operations of food facilities, we were able to design a Maintenance Management module (enhanced with the introduction of a series of new features beginning in April 2017) that not only responded to the requests of excited users who finally found a user-friendly application and wanted it to do more, but also integrated complex features like traceability, inventory control, and more – all in a single, unified digital system.

 How Does Icicle Work for Maintenance Management?